dorna-robotics/education/1. Introduction To Robotics/README.md

 ### *Dorna TA Safety Features*
 #### *Brakes*
 The Dorna TA has a braking mechanism that activates when power is abruptly disconnected from the robot, preventing crashes and damage to the robot or workpiece.
-When power is cut from the robot’s motors, they are prone to rotate under any external force or the current momentum the robot have, totally out of control, since the motors lack a mechanical brake system.
+When power is cut from the robot’s motors, they are prone to rotate under any external force or the current momentum the robot has, totally out of control, since the motors lack a mechanical brake system.
 As the robot is always under the influence of its own weight, if the motors are free to rotate, it could fall towards the ground, causing unpredictable harm.
 The brakes are designed to slow down the free fall of the robot, but remember that they are not intended for total position lock and are only present as a safety feature.

 #### *Emergency Stop*